 News - February 2010

-Education is one of the building blocks of society.
 Educated individuals tend to be happier and healthier, and study after study has found that an educated populace leads to a stronger economy.
-So what's behind all these educational benefits?
-Teachers.
+The fact is, teachers make a difference.
 To show our appreciation, we here at Study.com would like to take a moment to reflect on some of the ways in which teachers make a difference in our world.

 Yesterday we wrote about several of the reasons that we're thankful for having an education here at Study.com.
 Today we'd like to share a few ideas on how you can use that education to give back to your community.